thecochenille/Research_R_bayesian_divergence-time/README.md

 ------------------------------
 # Analyses worflow for the manuscript Vea and Grimaldi:
-##APutting scales into evolutionary time: the divergence of major scale insect lineages (Hemiptera) predates the radiation of modern angiosperm hosts
+##Putting scales into evolutionary time: the divergence of major scale insect lineages (Hemiptera) predates the radiation of modern angiosperm hosts

 ####Scientific Reports (in press.)